Choose 2 Half-Day Workshops to Attend

 Come find some answers with us at the career advancement and professional development workshop at KIDNEYCON 2019!

 The course will be directed by Drs.
-Manisha Singh of UAMS, Michelle Rheault from the University of Minnesota, Silvi Shah from the University of Cincinnati, Lisa Curtis from the University of Alabama at Birmingham, and Mukesh Sharma from AR Renal Group in Hot Springs.
+Diana Mahbod with the Dallas Renal Group, Manisha Singh with UAMS, Michelle Rheault from the University of Minnesota, Silvi Shah from the University of Cincinnati, Lisa Curtis from the University of Alabama at Birmingham.